 What are the Socialization Needs of the Labradane?

 Socialization is also very important, training and socialization go hand in hand you cannot have a healthy, loving, respectful relationship if your socialization skill outside of the house is atrocious.

-So while she is still a puppy take her out to puppy classes this takes two birds out with one stone, you are getting some excellent training advice and oversight from a trainer.
-You are also letting your puppy greet new people to see new things, to smell thing she does not at home, taste different things, and hear unusual noises.
+So while your Labradane is still a puppy take him/her out to puppy classes, this takes two birds out with one stone.
+You are getting some excellent training advice and oversight from a trainer, and you are also letting your puppy greet new people to see new things.

 The Great Dane Lab mix needs 30-45 minutes of great exercise that is walking, running, and playing.
 The Labradane is a great companion for hikers and long-distance joggers.